d-eisen/portfolio/content/worldwater.md

 When asked the question, "In the next six months how likely are you to be involved in another organization?"  only 26% of survey participants gave a response that would be categorized as a favorable response of "Extremely Likely" or "Very Likely".
 This finding would be something to explore more deeply during user interviews.

 ## Interviews: Personal connection important to drawing new users
 I conducted in person interviews with a group of people who were also survey respondents.
-I wanted to dig more deeply on couple of important questions:
+I wanted to dig more deeply on couple of important questions:<br>
 * What do organizations do that draw you in?
 * What are the pain points associated with their experience of NGOS?
 From the survey, users said that they were reluctant to develop new involvements with organizations.
 This presented a potential barrier to the goals of the project.
 In the interviews, I asked users what motivates them to become involved with the organizations.